 - Ehrler’s Ice Cream

-All kids who complete summer reading will also be entered to win grand prizes from Carmichael's Bookstore, Heartland Music, Kentucky Kingdom, Kentucky Science Center, KMAC, Little Loomhouse, Louisville Slugger Museum & Factory, Texas Roadhouse, and YMCA.
-Drawing take place at the end of Summer Reading.
+All kids who complete summer reading will also be entered to win Grand prizes from Carmichael's Bookstore, Derby Dinner Playhouse, Kentucky Kingdom, KMAC, StageOne, Texas Roadhouse, and YMCA.
+Drawings take place at the end of Summer Reading.

 Teen Summer Reading Challenge

 Teens ages 12-19 only need to read 6 books to complete Summer Reading.
-Read and log your books between June 1 – August 3rd to earn your organizer pouch, along with sweet treats and passes to area attractions.
+Read and log your books between May 28 – August 2 to earn a glow-in-the-dark backpack, along with sweet treats and passes to area attractions.

 Babies, toddlers, and preschool-aged children are also eligible for the Summer Reading Program.
 Preschool-age children and younger need to read (or have read to them) 20 books to complete the Summer Reading program.
 Reading to preschool-aged children builds vocabulary, language skills, and helps prepare them with the skills they need for kindergarten.